A lower bound for the genus of a knot using the Links-Gould invariant

-This element $K$ and its generalizations to other values of $n$ are the pivotal elements that are considered for example in \cite{KoPat} to define $LG^{n,1}$.
-When $n= 2$, this is coherent with De Wit's choice for $\Omega^-$ that we will use in the following, see \cite{DW}.
-However, there is no need for the purpose of computing the $U_{q}\mathfrak{gl}(2 \vert 1)^{\sigma}$ action on $V^{\ast \ast}$ or an isomorphism between $V$ and $V^{\ast \ast}$ to choose this particular pivotal element, and we will use $g$ instead for the moment. \end{rmk}
+\begin{rmk} In fact, $U_{q}\mathfrak{gl}(n \vert 1)^{\sigma}$ has a pivot $K_n$ for any $n$, that is used to define the link invariant $LG^{n,1}$, for example in \cite{KoPat}.
+When $n=2$, this pivot is $K_2 = K$ and this choice is coherent with De Wit's choice for $\Omega^-$ that we will use in the following (see \cite{DW}), up to the fact that there appears to be is an inconsistency in the thesis where $q$ is replaced with $q^{-1}$ in section 5.
+However, there is no need for the purpose of computing the $U_{q}\mathfrak{gl}(2 \vert 1)^{\sigma}$ action on $V^{\ast \ast}$ or an isomorphism between $V$ and $V^{\ast \ast}$ to choose this particular pivotal element $K$, and we will use $g$ instead for the moment. \end{rmk}

 The following results are more general facts, up to the choice of a pivotal element.
-However, once again, we write them in the context of Hopf algebra $U_{q}\mathfrak{gl}(2 \vert 1)^{\sigma}$.
+However, once again, we write them in the context of Hopf algebra $U_{q}\mathfrak{gl}(2 \vert 1)^{\sigma}$. \\